Anish-Bikram-Nembang/propositional_parser/README.md

     - Biconditional (<->)

 #### Notes:
-    - only underscores and numbers are allowed in variable names whitespaces are ignored.
+    - only underscores and numbers are allowed in variable names whitespaces are ignored and variables starting with a number is not allowed.
     - in this program the operator precedence of the operators are as follows:
         () > ! > & > | > -> > <->